Best Itinerary for One Day in Barcelona – See Barcelona in a day like a local

 Placa Catalunya in Barcelona, center of Barcelona, tree, one day in Barcelona

-How to get to Plaça Catalunya from Sagrada Família: There are several options to get from the Sagrada Família to Plaça Catalunya.
-The fastest connection is usually the metro: Line L5 (blue) to Diagonal & from Diagonal Metro line L3 (green) to Pl.
-Catalunya or line L2 (purple) to Passeig de Gràcia – from there it is a 400 m walk.
+How to get to Plaça Catalunya from Sagrada Família: The fastest connection is usually the metro: Line L5 (blue) to Diagonal & from Diagonal Metro line L3 (green) to Pl.
+Catalunya or line L2 (purple) to Passeig de Gràcia – from there, it is a 400 m walk.

 Las Ramblas